 Each host institution, in its application to host Student Affiliates of Seventeen, must identify areas it will focus on during its term.
 These areas of focus are called pillars, and they will form a foundation for our work during our three years as SAS host.
-The areas we have identified as essential to our field are: Multiculturalism; Scholarship, Engagement, and Collaboration; Social Justice and Advocacy; and Prevention and Promotion in Mental Health.
+The areas we have identified as essential to our field are: Wellness and Positive Development; Equity and Justice; Excellence and Innovation; and Growth and Sustainability.
 Learn more about the pillars and our plans for our term as SAS host below.

 Historically, the field of counseling psychology has aimed to foster a climate of wellness, something that many graduate students struggle with given the demands of their work and academics.
 In addition, current graduate students in counseling psychology may feel unsupported by organizations because their primary interests include clinical/applied careers.

 The Wellness and Positive Development committee is focused on wellness, self-care, and fostering graduate students’ development as both scientists and practitioners.
 We use our program expertise in positive psychology and vocational psychology to develop webinars and events promoting self-care and collective-care among students and in communities.
 We also expand opportunities for students to learn about burgeoning clinical specialties (e.g., integrated health care, school-based prevention and promotion) and to receive mentorship from Division 17 members in practice.
 We promote scientist-practitioner competencies and values by highlighting clinical research produced by SAS members through our publications and events.
 Our goals include (1) increasing awareness about ways to engage in self-care and wellness activities, (2) highlighting clinically-focused research within counseling psychology, and (3) encouraging membership of students who are more clinically oriented.

 This pillar supports students by giving them access to resources and networking opportunities related to clinical work.
 This pillar also supports wellness initiatives that support graduate student development and wellness.